FIELD PRACTICES – PROPERLY EXPLAINED

 1. It is a fire risk.

-2. Provides a breeding ground as well as a hiding place for pests that finally may attack the crops.
+2. Provides a breeding ground as well as a hiding place for pests that may finally attack the crops.

-3. Traps the light showers of rainfall thus lowering the chances of rain drops reaching the soil.
+3. Traps the light showers of rainfall, thus lowering the chances of raindrops reaching the soil.

 4. It is expensive to acquire, transport and apply.